Referral to emergency

 Clinical management advice

-Most people with typical reflux or indigestion/dyspepsia symptoms can be safely managed in the community.
+Most people with typical reflux (heartburn/acid regurgitation) or indigestion/dyspepsia symptoms can be safely managed in the community.
 This is especially true for people with long standing symptoms in the absence of red flags.

 Most upper gastrointestinal (GI) symptoms are functional in nature and respond well to reassurance, after a structured history and clinical examination with limited basic investigations.

-It is always worth considering the possibility of pregnancy as a cause for symptoms
+It is worth considering the possibility of pregnancy as a cause for symptoms.

-Category 3 referrals are accepted at the discretion of the triaging clinician.
-If you are concerned that your patient requires specialist review, but the referral is declined, you are encouraged to contact the triaging clinician to discuss your concerns.
+If you are concerned that your patient requires specialist review, but the referral is declined, you are encouraged to contact the triaging clinician or Gastroenterology Registrar on call to discuss your concerns.

 Clinical resources